arthuryxt/acfs/README.txt

 # bed12 files for visualization of circRNAs, such as using G-Browser
-circle_candidates_MEA.bed12      # high-confident circles that cross annotated boundarys of exon(s) circle_candidates_CBR.bed12      # low-confident circles (could still be true) circle_candidates_MuS.bed12      # circles originated from very short exons [therefore might be a bit more difficult to validate]
+circle_candidates_MEA.bed12      # high-confident circles that cross annotated boundarys of exon(s) circle_candidates_CBR.bed12      # low-confident circles (could still be true)
 # expression(readcounts) table for circRNAs, with circRNAs in rows and samples in columns
 circle_candidates_MEA.expr
 circle_candidates_CBR.expr
-circle_candidates_MuS.expr
 ========== 5.
 Tutorial ==========